dwbrite/transmission/story.md

 >
 > ???: You’re the best.
 Sounds great.

-It seems to have cut off some of the audio, but there’s nothing suspicious yet.
+It seems to have cut off some of the audio.
+Must be a software issue.

 You get home that night, but don’t mention anything to your wife.